theramiyer/blog/content/post/2023/i-watched-the-kerala-story.md

 ### Traditions and 'family values'

-One of the most important aspects to this is that the Indian Muslim population is based on Sufistic traditions.{{< sidenote singhReportAlQaedaIndian2019 >}}Report on al-Qaeda in the Indian Subcontinent’s growing influence alarmist: official ([The Hindu](https://www.thehindu.com/news/national/report-on-al-qaeda-in-the-indian-subcontinents-growing-influence-alarmist-official/article26082410.ece)){{< /sidenote >}} And as pointed out by Mr Rajnath Singh in 2016 as the then Union Home Minister, the Muslim families themselves, who are playing an active role in preventing their children from getting radicalised.{{< sidenote kumarMuslimFamiliesPreventing2016 >}}Muslim families preventing ISIS influence from spreading: Rajnath Singh ([The Hindu](https://timesofindia.indiatimes.com/india/Muslim-families-preventing-ISIS-influence-from-spreading-Rajnath-Singh/articleshow/50408088.cms)){{< /sidenote >}}
+One of the most important aspects to this is that the Indian Muslim population is based on Sufistic traditions.{{< sidenote singhReportAlQaedaIndian2019 >}}Report on al-Qaeda in the Indian Subcontinent’s growing influence alarmist: official ([The Hindu](https://www.thehindu.com/news/national/report-on-al-qaeda-in-the-indian-subcontinents-growing-influence-alarmist-official/article26082410.ece)){{< /sidenote >}} And as pointed out by Mr Rajnath Singh in 2016 as the then Union Home Minister, the Muslim families themselves are playing an active role in preventing their children from getting radicalised.{{< sidenote kumarMuslimFamiliesPreventing2016 >}}Muslim families preventing ISIS influence from spreading: Rajnath Singh ([The Hindu](https://timesofindia.indiatimes.com/india/Muslim-families-preventing-ISIS-influence-from-spreading-Rajnath-Singh/articleshow/50408088.cms)){{< /sidenote >}}

 ## Let us talk conversions